Towards Optimal Reconstruction of Shear Field with PDF-Folding: Application in real data

 Our shear catalog comes from the HSC galaxy survey Data Release 2 \citep{Aihara2019}.
 The images are processed by the Fourier\_Quad pipeline in five bands (grizy) individually.
 The Fourier\_Quad pipeline is previously used to process the imaging data of CFHTLenS \citep{Zhang2019} and DECaLS \citep{Zhang_2022}, and the results of which have all passed the accuracy test using the field-distortion effect.
 We find that the same pipeline also performs quite well for the HSC data.
 The details of the measurement are presented in a separate paper (Liu et al., in preparation).
 In this work, we use the shear catalog of the 'rizy' four bands.
 Note that in Fourier\_Quad, shear estimators from different exposures or bands are treated as independent ones even if they are from the same galaxy.

 The foreground lens in our examples are three massive galaxy clusters chosen from the SDSS group catalog \citep{Yang2007sdss,Yang2008sdss,Yang2009sdss}.
 Their information is shown in Table \ref{cluster3}, including their angular positions, redshift ($z_{lens}$), and mass (from the catalog).
-To reconstruct the surface density map, we first build up the background shear field at a reference redshift ($z_{lens}+0.3$) following the more general version of the PF method (taking into account the background redshift distribution) in Appendix B. The convergence/density map is then converted from the shear map through the standard procedures given in \cite{KS93}.
+To reconstruct the surface density map, we first build up the background shear field at a reference redshift ($z_{lens}+0.3$) following the more general version of the PF method (taking into account the background redshift distribution) in Appendix B, in which a modified version of the step-by-step procedures given in \S\ref{SBS} is also provided.
+The convergence/density map is then converted from the shear map through the standard procedures given in \cite{KS93}.
 One complication is that what we actually measure from the background galaxy shapes are not the shear, but the reduced shear \citep{Zhang2011}.
 To improve the accuracy of the recovered density map, one therefore needs to modify the shear estimators with the factor $1-\kappa$, where $\kappa$ is the convergence just derived from the shear map.
 Usually with several iterations, the shear map and $\kappa$ map can both achieve stable solutions \citep{Liu2014}.
 To avoid possible contamination from the cluster members, we only use the background galaxies with redshifts larger than $z_{lens}+0.1$.

+For comparison, the Local\_PDF method, Local\_AVE method and the PF method are implemented.
+The results are shown in fig.\ref{f_355},\ref{f_197},\ref{f_210} for cluster A, B, and C respectively.
+All the panels in the figures have the dimension of $1^{\circ}\times 1^{\circ}$.
+In the grey area of each figure, we show the results of Local\_PDF, Local\_AVE and PF in the first three rows respectively, with grid size of $2.5'\times 2.5'$.

+We note that in the Local\_AVE method, we use the ensemble average of the local Fourier\_Quad shear estimators to evaluate the local shear field $g_1$ and $g_2$, as shown in eq.(28) of \cite{Zhang2017}.
+This approach is usually not encouraged to use for the Fouier\_Quad shear estimators because it uses unnormalized quadruple moments of the galaxy, and therefore variations in galaxy luminosity/size can lead to large scatters in shear recovery (this fact however does not cause any problem in PDF-based methods like Local\_PDF and PF here).
+Here for the purpose of comparison, we still present the results of Local\_AVE, but excluding 8\% highest and 8\% lowest shear estimators to reduce the noise.
+We would not recommend doing so in practice, as the selection would inevitably introduce local shear bias.